-Directed by Craig R. (“Action Jackson”) Baxley, “Stone Cold” concerns a currently on-suspension Alabama cop played by the Boz who is coerced into going undercover into a psychotic murderous drug-dealing Mississippi biker gang led by Hall of Fame bad guys Lance (“Hard Target”) Henriksen and William (“Out for Justice”) Forsythe.
-Infiltrating the gang is no problem, as Brian Bosworth by that time already had plenty of experience dealing with drug dealers, rapists, and sociopathic gang leaders as a player for a Barry Switzer-coached college football team in the 1980s.
+Directed by Craig R. (“Action Jackson”) Baxley, “Stone Cold” concerns a currently on-suspension Alabama cop played by the Boz who is coerced into going undercover into a psychotic, murderous, drug-dealing Mississippi biker gang led by Hall of Fame bad guys Lance (“Hard Target”) Henriksen and William (“Out for Justice”) Forsythe.
+Infiltrating the gang is no problem, as Brian Bosworth by that time already had plenty of experience hanging out with drug dealers, rapists, and other associated sociopathic criminals as a player for a Barry Switzer-coached college football team in the 1980’s.

-Once undercover, the Boz as “Stone” has to stop the gang from carrying out its plan to both free a fellow biker comrade who is set to be sentenced to death for killing a priest, as well as murder the district attorney/governor candidate “Whip” Whipperton, who has pledged to crack down on organized crime in Mississippi.
+Once undercover, the Boz as “Stone” has to stop the gang from carrying out its plan to both free a fellow biker comrade, currently on death row for killing a priest, as well as murder the district attorney/governor candidate “Whip” Whipperton, who has pledged to crack down on organized crime in Mississippi.
 Well if you’ve seen enough action movies you know that Stone overcomes a number of obstacles and saves the day in the nick of time, right?
 Well, have I got a surprise for you.

 Either way, Stone conveniently happens upon all this by accident, and here is what he apparently wears to go grocery shopping: